7storm7/know-how/rust-topics.md

 }
 ```

-The Option<T> enum is so useful that it’s even included in the prelude; you don’t need to bring it into scope explicitly.
+The Option<T> enum is so useful that it’s even included in the prelude(enum type in standard library); you don’t need to bring it into scope explicitly.
 Its variants are also included in the prelude: you can use Some and None directly without the Option:: prefix.
 The Option<T> enum is still just a regular enum, and Some(T) and None are still variants of type Option<T>.

 ```
     let some_number = Some(5);